 Dachshund - Dog Lover

 TRAINING

-a dachshund requires a fair bit of patience, firmness and consistency.
+Training a dachshund requires a fair bit of patience, firmness and consistency.
 There are exercises that will teach your dog what it should know to share your home and survive.

+Dachshund - Dog Lover